Brigidine Sisters: History

-The Institute of the Brigidines was established by Daniel Delaney, Bishop of Kildare and Leighlin, at Tullow, Co.
-Carlow, Ireland, in 1807.
+The Institute of the Brigidines was established by Daniel Delaney, Bishop of Kildare and Leighlin, at Tullow, County Carlow, Ireland, in 1807.
 An earlier congregation linked to Saint Brigid had been founded in the fifth century AD, and had lasted until the Reformation; Bishop Delany considered the establishment of this new congregation to be merely a refounding of the original one.
 In order to demonstrate this continuity, he brought an oak sapling with him from Kildare and planted it in the grounds of the new convent in Tullow, County Carlow.

 The sisters were: Eleanor Tallon, Margaret Kinsella, Eleanor Dawson, Judith Whelan, Bridget Brien and Catherine Doyle.
 Bishop Delany allowed them to make vows, and thus laid the foundation of the Brigidine Institute, one of the first of the kind founded in Ireland since the Reformation.
 Delany gave them a rule based on that of St. Augustine.

 The sisters immediately opened schools for the poorer and higher classes of children in the neighbourhood.
 This work proving successful, a building was erected for the accommodation of boarders who presented themselves, but who had until then to lodge in the town.
 Soon many came to avail themselves of the advantages of religious and secular education afforded by the Brigidine Sisters.

 In April 1809, he sent three of the sisters from the mother house at Tullow to Mountrath in County Laois, where they founded a convent.
 The sisters were employed in education.
 The Brigidine Convent school closed in June 2009.
 In September 2009 it amalgamated with nearby Patrician College Ballyfin to form Mountrath Community School.
 In 1824, the sisters began a button factory in Tullow to raise the funds for a new school building.